portertech/em-worker/README.md

 # EM::Worker

-`EM::Worker` provides a simple task worker, with a task concurrency limit.
+Provides a simple task worker for EventMachine, with a task concurrency limit.
 Tasks are executed in the EventMachine threadpool.

 [![Build Status](https://secure.travis-ci.org/portertech/em-worker.png)](https://travis-ci.org/portertech/em-worker)